Gartner Magic Quadrant

 - Understand where the market is going or have a vision for changing market rules, but do not yet execute well.

 - Focus successfully on a small segment, or are unfocused and do not out-innovate or outperform others.

-Clients use Magic Quadrants as a first step to understanding the technology providers they might consider for a specific investment opportunity.
+Use a Gartner Magic Quadrant as a first step to understanding the technology providers you might consider for a specific investment opportunity.

 Keep in mind that focusing on the leaders' quadrant isn't always the best course of action.
 There are good reasons to consider market challengers.
 And a niche player may support your needs better than a market leader.
 It all depends on how the provider aligns with your business goals.

-Magic Quadrants provide a graphical competitive positioning of four types of technology providers, where market growth is high and provider differentiation is distinct:
+A Magic Quadrant provides a graphical competitive positioning of four types of technology providers, in markets where growth is high and provider differentiation is distinct:

 Leaders execute well against their current vision and are well positioned for tomorrow.

 Visionaries understand where the market is going or have a vision for changing market rules, but do not yet execute well.